AnneCh/Portfolio_build/LOGS/august22.md

 25 August

-=> I will work on another navbar to try to figure things out while keeping a relatively clean first shot.
+=> I will work on another navbar to try to figure things out while keeping a relatively clean first shot. =>created a clunky version that works for now, will make it better later

 - find a way to turn pages into links with corresponding translations